Instructions for Completing the

 · Back-up documentation is NOT to be submitted with the Annual Report.
 Please keep all documentation supporting the data submitted in the Annual Report on file with the school’s copy of the Annual Report.
 The enrollment and outcomes information collected in the Annual Report enables the Commission to analyze trends in post-secondary career education and evaluate the performance of accredited institutions relative to graduation, employment, and licensure rates.
 As a means to test the validity and accuracy of these data, each year the Commission tests and validates a portion of the Annual Reports received and uses a third-party auditor to verify reported employment data.

-· While the Annual Report covers the preceding reporting period of July 1, 2022 through June 30, 2023, the dates used for the Graduation & Employment (“G&E”) Chart will cover class start dates from prior to this period.
-The dates on the G&E Chart are determined based on program length in months.
-They allow for students to complete the program within 1.5 times the program length and allow for 3 months to find employment.
-The dates are automatically calculated once you enter the program length in months and click save.
-For example, the reporting period for a 12-month program is October 2020 through September 2021.
-(Please see page 16-17 for a complete list of determining reporting periods for the G&E Charts.)
+· While the Annual Report covers the preceding reporting period of July 1, 2023 through June 30, 2024, the dates used for the Graduation & Employment (“G&E”) Chart will cover class start dates from prior to this period.
+Please see page 17-18 for a complete list of determining reporting periods for the G&E Charts.

 · In order to submit the report, the “complete” box must be checked for the Annual Report section and each Program Enrollment Summary, Graduation & Employment Chart, and/or Retention Chart.

-· The Annual Report cannot be submitted unless the number of students as of June 30, 2023 on each PES equals the number of students as of June 30, 2023 for the Totals by Credential, Gender, Age and Ethnicity.
+· The Annual Report cannot be submitted unless the number of students as of June 30, 2024 on each Program Enrollment Summary (“PES”) equals the number of students as of June 30, 2024 for the Totals by Credential, Gender, Age and Ethnicity.

 · Please review your School Info page.
 If there is a discrepancy with the school name, address, accreditation dates, School Director etc., please contact Glenda Ward at gward@accsc.org or 703-247-4212.
-If the school has a new director, please complete a Change in Director form and upload this to the College 360/Annual Report site.
+If the school has a new director, please complete and upload a Change in Director form (available on the Forms and Reports page of the ACCSC website) and upload this to the College 360/Annual Report site.

-· The school’s 2022 Annual Report is available for your reference.
+· The school’s 2023 Annual Report is available for your reference.
 To access your Annual Report from the past few years, select the year under “Annual Report” at the bottom left of the main page.
-Please remember to return to 2023 to enter information for the 2023 Annual Report.
+Please remember to return to 2024 to enter information for this year’s Annual Report.

 To log on to the Annual Report, enter your username and password and select LOGON.